+The Kansas Department of Health and Environment (KDHE) and the Kansas Department for Aging and Disability Services (KDADS) administer KanCare within the State of Kansas.
+KDHE maintains financial management and contract oversight of the KanCare program while KDADS administers the Medicaid waiver programs for disability services, mental health and substance abuse, as well as operates the state hospitals and institutions.
 Each Medicaid consumer is assigned to one of the KanCare health plans.
 Consumers in KanCare receive all the same services provided under the previous Medicaid delivery system, plus additional services.
-However the inclusion of services provided through the Home and Community Based Services waiver for consumers with intellectual or developmental disabilities (I/DD) was delayed for one year and will become part of KanCare in January 2014.
-In addition to the services that were available to Medicaid consumer prior to 2013, the three health plans offer new services to their members, such as preventative dental care for adults, heart/lung transplants and bariatric surgery.
+The inclusion of services provided through the Home and Community Based Services waiver for consumers with intellectual or developmental disabilities (I/DD) became part of KanCare in February 2014.
+In addition to the services that were available to Medicaid consumers prior to 2013, the three health plans offer new services to their members, such as preventative dental care for adults, heart/lung transplants and bariatric surgery.

-The KanCare health plans are required to coordinate all of the different types of care a consumer receives.
+KanCare health plans are required to coordinate all of the different types of care a consumer receives.
 The goals of the KanCare program are to improve overall health outcomes while slowing the rate of cost growth over time.
 This will be accomplished by providing the right care, in the right amount, in the right setting, at the right time.
 The health plans focus on ensuring that consumers receive the preventive services and screenings they need and ongoing help with managing chronic conditions.